sllvn/sllvn.me/content/blog/2023-11-26-html-web-components/index.md

 </my-player>
 ```

 But what about wrapping other elements?
+If the idea is progressive enhancement, why not enhance your other custom elements?
 Guy at 11ty has created an `<is-land>` component with this idea in mind (it handles boring-but-necessary stuff like loading and rendering).
 I'm thinking more like configurators to control the behavior of nested components.

 <script type='text/javascript' src='./script.js'></script>
 <style>